evanhadam/evanhadam/README.md

 - 📫 How to reach me: **hadame.eh@gmail.com**
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: **Ask me about my marathon training!
 Currently attempting to qualify for the Boston Marathon**

+- Note: All Dream Team Engineering and research projects are in private repositories due to sensitive data use and intellectual property protection.